nightscout/trio-docs/docs/EN/operate/troubleshoot.md

 Open-iAPS calculates the amount of insulin needed to bring you back into range.
 More insulin is needed when blood glucose remains high after a meal, but Open-iAPS needs corrected settings to make those adjustments.

 - The first adjustment should be to reduce your CR.
-Reducing your carb ratio will result in more insulin given for the carbs entered.
+Reducing your carb ratio will result in **more** insulin for the carbs entered.
 - If you notice that your CR needs fluctuate based on your blood sugar level at the time, evaluate activating the [Dynamic CR](https://github.com/nightscout/Open-iAPS-docs/blob/Operate-Folder-Updates/docs/EN/settings/configuration/preferences/dynamicsettings.md#enable-dynamic-cr) setting.

 ### Fast Rise, Then Low